 The deadlines for F-1 applicants to submit the International Student Application for Admission, the application fee, an original secondary school transcript, the Agreement of International Financial Support, TOEFL scores and transcripts are July 1 for the Fall Semester and November 1 for the Spring Semester.

 The minimum score accepted on the Test of English as a Foreign Language (TOEFL) Internet-based test is 32.
+The minimum score on the International English Language Testing System (IELTS) exam is 5.

 The Agreement of International Financial Support form can be found online at International Forms and Documents on the college's website.
 County College of Morris requires an F-1 applicant to name a New Jersey contact on the County College of Morris Agreement of International Financial Support, even if the applicant will be self-supporting or will be sponsored from abroad.
 The deadline to submit a completed Agreement of International Financial Support with the supporting financial documentation is July 1 for the Fall Semester and November 1 for the Spring Semester.